All Products

 Message sending and receiving TPS per instance

-Determined by the purchased instance type.
-For more information about specific limits, see Instance type limits.
+This is determined by the purchased instance type.
+For more information about the specific limits, see Instance type limits.

 The message sending and receiving TPS reflects the processing performance of the current instance.
-If the actual TPS exceeds the limit for your instance type, throttling is triggered.
-In this case, you must upgrade your instance type.
+If the actual TPS exceeds the limit of the instance type, the instance is throttled.
+You must upgrade the instance type promptly.

 Message retention period